Boulder police involved with overnight shooting on The Hill

 "We do know that there was at least three other suspects involved in the gunfire," Boulder police Chief Maris Herold said at a Sunday morning press conference.
 "We are still reviewing body-worn camera (footage), which will be made available as soon as practical."

-They recovered at least one of the three different types of guns used in the shooting.
-Officials don't believe it was related to a felony menacing incident reported at 2:02 a.m., blocks away at 11th Street and University Avenue.
+Police recovered at least one of the three types of guns used in the shooting.
+Officials don't believe it was related to a felony menacing incident blocks away at 11th Street and University Avenue.

 "The Critical Incident Response Team has been activated to investigate the officer-involved shooting," according to the release.
 "Per Boulder Police policy, the officer has been placed on paid, administrative leave."